Show-1: Marrying Pixel and Latent Diffusion Models for Text-to-Video Generation: Experiments

 \subsection{Quantitative Results}

-\textbf{UCF-101 Experiment.} For our preliminary evaluations, we employ IS and FVD metrics.
+\paragraph{UCF-101 Experiment.} For our preliminary evaluations, we employ IS and FVD metrics.
 UCF-101 stands out as a categorized video dataset curated for action recognition tasks.
 When extracting samples from the text-to-video model, following PYoCo \citep{ge2023preserve}, we formulate a series of prompts corresponding to each class name, serving as the conditional input.
 This step becomes essential for class names like \textit{jump rope}, which aren't intrinsically descriptive.
-We generate 20 video samples per prompt to determine the IS metric.
+Following ~\citep{singer2022make}, we generate totally 10000 video samples to determine the IS metric.
 For FVD evaluation, we adhere to methodologies presented in prior studies~\citep{le2021ccvs,tian2021a} and produce 2,048 videos.
+To ensure a fair comparison with the previous methods \citep{ge2022long, singer2022make}, which produces square videos since it is directly trained on squared videos, we directly resized our generated videos to square videos.
+However, this resizing process introduces slight performance degradation to our model.
+We believe that a more rigorous approach would involve fine-tuning our entire pipeline on square videos to better align with the comparison criteria.
+Consequently, we present the results for both the resized version and the version fine-tuned on square videos in Table~\ref{ucf1012}

-From the data presented in Table~\ref{ucf1012}, it's evident that Show-1's zero-shot capabilities outperform or are on par with other methods.
+From the data presented in Tab.~\ref{ucf1012}, it's evident that Show-1's zero-shot capabilities outperform or are on par with other methods.
 This underscores Show-1's superior ability to generalize effectively, even in specialized domains.
-It's noteworthy that our keyframes, interpolation, and initial super-resolution models are solely trained on the publicly available WebVid-10M dataset, in contrast to the Make-A-Video models, which are trained on other data.
+It's noteworthy that our keyframes, interpolation, and initial super-resolution models are solely trained on the publicly available WebVid-10M dataset, in contrast to the Make-A-Video models, which are trained on large scale internal text-video data.